ronaldosvieira/ant-colony/README.md

 # Ant Colony
-This is an implementation of a generalized ant colony algorithm in C.
+This is an implementation of a generalized ant colony algorithm in C++.